NicVolanschi/Allen/proof/README.md

 # Proofs of equivalences between Allen operators

 These files contain proofs about some equivalences between Allen formulas.
-They allow to express the main Allen operators in terms of a minimal core set of operators, consisting in: `holds(p,q)` and `delay[1](p)`.
+They allow to express the Allen-logic operators in terms of a minimal core set of operators, consisting in: either:
+- `since(p,q)` and `until(p,q)` (proofs in equiv_until.v)
+- `holds(p,q)` and `delay[1](p)` (proofs in equiv_holds.v)

-The proofs are formalized in first order intuitionisting logic with the Coq proof assistant.
+The proofs are formalized in first order intuitionistic logic with the Coq proof assistant.
 You can therefore use the Coq tool to mechanically check them.
+For that, you need to have Coq installed (https://coq.inria.fr).

 ## Definitions